What is the Mission of the Softball Journey Web Site?

 She went on to play for Finesse for 7 years, participating in NSA, ASA, USSSA, Gold and Premier sanctioned tournaments.
 At the time, Finesse was the only Gold & Premier level club in the state of Michigan, which are the highest levels of amateur softball you can play.
 Their alumni who have gone on to play college softball is impressive.
 I became heavily involved with the club and am still the web master.
 The experience as a parent and assistant coach with Finesse is how Hayley and I learned the game of fast pitch softball.
 It has given me a broad perspective in which I truly feel obligated to share, because I know I can help other softball parents.

-While Hayley is living her dream at Valdosta State, I'm now an assistant varsity coach for Swartz Creek.
-I started this role in the journey the week after we moved Hayley into her dorm her freshman year.
+I spent a couple years as an assistant varsity coach for Swartz Creek.
+I started the week after we moved Hayley into her dorm her freshman year.
 The varsity head coach coached Brooke and Hayley for 7 straight years.
-He offered me the position a couple years ago, but I declined because I learned the value of just being a parent when it came to my girls.
+He offered me the position while they were playing, but I declined because I learned the value of just being a parent when it came to my girls.
 As much as I would have enjoyed helping I wanted to let Hayley have her varsity experience with me as a supportive parent.
 When I was an assistant with Finesse I had arrangements with the head coaches that they were to coach Hayley, not me.
 It is difficult for the girls to separate the parent from the coach, something I know a lot of parent-coaches never seem to grasp.

 Mid-Michigan Firestix Travel Softball

-I am also coaching travel softball again, the 16u Mid-Michigan Firestix travel softball team with my old friend Kevin Babcock.
+I am also coaching travel softball again, the 16u Firestix Fastpitch travel softball team, with my old friend Kevin Babcock.
 Kevin and I went to school together and played baseball throughout our childhood and into the men's league after graduating in 1984.
 Our daughters played against each other in the Flint Metro League and both graduated in 2013.

 Kevin took over the club several years ago and has worked hard to turn it into a respected organization.
 Neither of us have daughters in the club.
 We share the same philosophy in coaching and our goals for the club.
 Had a club like this existed in the area when Hayley was growing up, we would have had no reason to look elsewhere.
 The alumni list is growing with many more joining them each year.

-Kevin and I run the Winter Workouts, teaching all players in all age groups the same fundamental and advanced skills.
+Kevin, Leon Wright and I (the 3 board members) run the club and Winter Workouts, teaching all players in all age groups the same fundamental and advanced skills.
 We also act as player advocates for all players to help them with their college recruiting processes.
 The bottom line for the club: To help players learn, grow and compete at the highest levels of the game and to prepare them for playing at the collegiate level.

 I wish I had been able to acquire the wisdom of those who had been there and done that before me.